joaovbleite/sweeply/FEATURE_STATUS_REPORT.md

 ## Overview
 This report documents all features, functions, and integrations in the Sweeply app, identifying what is fully functional, partially implemented, or placeholder/static content.

+## Recent Updates
+- **Mobile App Settings Removed**: All mobile app settings have been removed from the Settings page since there's no actual mobile app.

 ## ✅ Fully Functional Features

 ### 1. **Jobs Management**